IBM-Cloud/jpetstore-kubernetes/README.md

    cp mms-secrets.json.template mms-secrets.json
    ```

-2. Run `ibmcloud cs cluster-get CLUSTER_NAME` to get your **Ingress Subdomain**
+2. Run `ibmcloud cs cluster-get CLUSTER_NAME` to get your **Ingress Subdomain** (make sure to replace CLUSTER_NAME with the name of the cluster you created above).

 3. Open **mms-secrets.json** file and update the **Ingress Subdomain** in the **jpetstoreurl** field.
 This allows the mmssearch microservice to find the images that are part of the message back to the user.
    Example: `http://jpetstore.yourclustername.us-south.containers.mybluemix.net`

-4. Go to the [IBM Cloud catalog](https://console.bluemix.net/catalog/) and [create a **Watson Visual Recognition**](https://console.bluemix.net/catalog/services/visual-recognition) service.
+4. Go to the [IBM Cloud catalog](https://console.bluemix.net/catalog/) and [create a **Watson Visual Recognition**](https://console.bluemix.net/catalog/services/visual-recognition) service (choose the Lite plan).

-5. After creation, you will get a set of auto-generated credentials.
+5. After creation, you will get a set of auto-generated service credentials.
 Carefully copy these into the **watson** section of **mms-secrets.json** file.

    ![](readme_images/watson_credentials.png)

-### Setup Twilio (Optional)
+### Set up Twilio (Optional)

-This step is only required if you want to add text messaging capabilities.
+This step is only required if you want to use MMS text messaging during the demo (which is not possible in many countries outside the U.S.).

 Skip this section if you only want to interact using the web chat.

 1. Visit [Twilio](http://twilio.com), sign up for a free account and **buy a number** with MMS capabilities by creating a project/feature on the Dashboard.
 2. Open the **mms-secrets.json** file and replace: